 Pharmacists dispense medication, consult with patients on proper usage and side effects, and carry out medication regimens with the utmost accuracy and integrity.
-They also advise physicians and other health practitioners on the selection, dosage, interactions, and side effects of medications.
-They need to be knowledgeable about the drugs they dispense and pay great attention to detail to fulfill the important role they play in patient care.Explore this career outside the military
+They also advise physicians and other healthcare practitioners on the selection, dosage, interactions, and side effects of medications.
+They need to be knowledgeable about the drugs they dispense and pay great attention to detail to fulfill the important role they play in patient care.Explore this career outside the Military

 Pharmacists usually work in hospitals and clinics on land and aboard ships.
 They may also work in field hospitals.

 What you can expect to experience while on the job

 Military salaries include a lot more than just base pay.

 People in this career achieve this level of education.

 Officers typically enter the Military after they have completed a four-year college degree; enlisted service members can transition to officer positions through a variety of pathways and earn a degree while serving.
 Job training for pharmacists primarily consists of classroom instruction and on-the-job learning in various training environments.
 Like other officers working in healthcare, they complete a comprehensive training program covering responsibilities, orientation to military structure, healthcare and etiquette, traditions, and leadership development.Read More

 Gain insights into your knowledge by using the ASVAB Career Exploration Program